As with many storied partnerships, a crisis brought together Ronda Kotelchuck and David R. Jones.

 Then came CSS’ urgent 1990 report about New York City’s dearth of primary care access.
 The figures were bleak: only one physician for every 60,700 patients in the city’s most underserved neighborhoods.
 Treatable diseases had already become life-threatening conditions for thousands.

 Following a call to action by Mayor David Dinkins, the Primary Care Development Corporation (PCDC) launched in 1993.
-It was a bold experiment without precedent or promise of success, led by Kotelchuck as Founding CEO and Jones as Founding Board Chairman.
+It was a bold experiment without precedent or promise of success, led by Kotelchuck as Founding CEO and Jones as a Founding Board member.

 Twenty-five years and $1 billion later, PCDC is thriving in its mission to finance, enhance, and advocate for primary care, having assisted over 1,000 practices in 40 states to date.